Hesprs/Hesprs.github.io/Contents/about/en.md

 3. Apply dynamic loading for fonts;
 4. Optimize radio button checked state style judging logic (language and catalogue buttons) ;
 5. Retrench codes;
-6. Fix the bug that when users shift to articles or other directories, one of the catalogue buttons is still checked;
+6. Fix the bug that causes one of the catalogue buttons to still be checked when users shift to articles or other directories;
 7. Fix the bug of over-compressed line height in "8values" test page;
 8. Adjust the font size of "Light / Dark" indicator and "Music Player" title for a more uniform appearance;
 9. Change the cover image of the "Others" directory.